 You also have the option to pay a smaller amount (minimum due) if you can’t afford to pay back what you spent during the month.
 If this happens, the credit card company will charge interest on the remaining balance, meaning you could end up paying a lot more over time if you continue to carry a balance.
 This is one way that people find themselves accruing credit card debt.

 Besides helping you stay out of debt, paying your balance promptly is a way to build credit.
 Credit card issuer’s use your credit score as one way to assess how responsible you are with credit.
 Paying on time and spending within your means helps show you’re trustworthy with other peoples’ money.
 Reckless behavior with a credit card can lead to less favorable rates (or application denial) on other credit card or loans in the future.
 Also, new rules in the mortgage industry require lenders to look at whether you pay down your debt or just make minimum payments, carrying old debt with you from month to month.
 You could risk your chance of getting approved for a mortgage if you don’t make headway on your balances.

 Rewards programs incentivize people to choose one card over another.
-If you don’t incur interest or fees on your transactions or have an annual fee to pay, a cash back program can actually “pay” you back a small amount for using your credit card.
+If you don’t incur interest or fees on your transactions or have an annual fee to pay, a cash back program can actually “pay” you back a small amount for purchases made with your credit card.